markostanimirovic/ngrx-signal-store-playground/README.md

 ---

-#### `update` function
+#### `update` Function

 The `update` function is used to update the signal store state.
-It accepts a sequence of partial state objects or update functions that partially updates the state.
+It accepts a sequence of partial state objects or updater functions that partially updates the state.
 This provides the ability to define reusable updater functions that can be used in any signal store.

 Examples: